skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

       mode: COPY

     # If data is already on S3
-    /data: s3://your-s3-bucket-name
+    /data2: s3://your-s3-bucket-name

 .. note::

   Currently :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` are not supported for spot jobs.

-To allow spot recovery, another storage bucket is typically needed for storing states of the job (e.g., model checkpoints).
+To allow spot recovery, another sky storage bucket is typically needed for storing states of the job (e.g., model checkpoints).
-Below is an example of mounting a storage bucket to :code:`/checkpoint`.
+Below is an example of mounting a bucket to :code:`/checkpoint`.

 .. code-block:: yaml